-- SSCI 311 Research Methods in Social Science and - SSCI 501 Great Ideas: Classics of Social Science
+- SSCI 401 Social Science Seminar: Contending Perspectives - SSCI 501 Great Ideas: Classics of Social Science

 Studio Arts Minor

 Since the beginning of human history, people have had a need to create images and objects.
 These impulses emerge for different reasons--communication, commerce, an act of devotion, a necessity for utilitarian wares, personal expression, decoration, therapy and so on.
 Courses offered in studio arts allow students of various skill levels to examine the history of art and craft, sharpen critical thinking skills, and explore the possibilities of the sometimes instinctive and elusive creative process.
 A minor is offered in studio arts.